-The Weekly Conference Form and the Lesson Evaluation form should be given to the teacher candidate for posting in Canvas as a requirement for PDS/education/academic supervisors to review and provide helpful feedback as well.
+The Weekly Conference Form and the Lesson Evaluation form should be given to the intern for posting in Canvas as a requirement for PDS/education/academic supervisors to review and provide helpful feedback as well.
 Additionally, a Conference Summary should occur as noted on the Timeline for Formal Assessments.

-Assessment and documentation of the teacher candidate's progress should be a continuous process.
-Evaluation of student teaching is based on The Teachers College Conceptual Framework.
-The teacher candidate is entitled to be given progress reports at regular intervals, from the teacher.
+Assessment and documentation of the intern's progress should be a continuous process.
+Evaluation of student teaching is based on The Intern makes the most improvement with progress reports at regular intervals, from the teacher.
 Informal assessments may be conducted daily via writing comments on the candidate's lesson plans and having mini-conferences after a teaching experience.
 Informal, formative assessments include the Weekly Conference Form; the Lesson Evaluation; and Conference Summary (see Forms section).
-The purpose of these forms is to open dialog between the teacher and teacher candidate, as well as identify strengths and areas for improvement on a weekly basis for the teacher candidate.
-Completion of these forms should occur in conference with the teacher candidate.
+The purpose of these forms is to open dialog between the teacher and intern, as well as identify strengths and areas for improvement on a weekly basis for the intern.
+Completion of these forms should occur in conference with the intern.
 As previously noted, teachers are encouraged to keep notes on the Weekly Conference Form throughout the week to simplify completion of the form.
 Students are expected to submit these forms to each of their PDS/education/academic supervisors, as well as the school principal at the end of each week of student teaching.

 Teachers will complete the formal, summative evaluations, STAR and Dispositions Assessment, at the midpoint and during the final week of the student teaching placement.
-Teachers are responsible for submitting these evaluations; however, it is expected that the teacher will share the evaluation with the teacher candidate.
-The candidate should be given a hard copy of any assessment or emailed the PDF of the assessments - whether formal or informal.
-Teacher candidates are required to submit these into Canvas for PDS/education/academic supervisors to review and provide helpful feedback as well.
+Teachers are responsible for submitting these evaluations; however, it is expected that the teacher will share the evaluation with the intern.
+The intern should be emailed (forwarded) a copy of any assessment or a PDF of the assessment - whether formal or informal.
+Interns are required to submit these into Canvas for PDS/education/academic supervisors to review and provide helpful feedback as well.